 - A small bowl of soup, like tomato soup

-If you make these pan fried turkey burgers, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this easy turkey burger recipe, be sure to leave a comment below!

 - ½ pound ground turkey